Fengari

 Fengari (Φεγγάρι), also known as Saos (Σάος), is the tallest mountain in the Aegean island of Samothrace, Greece, with an elevation of 1611 m.

 Etymology

-The previous name of the mountain, Sáos, which means safe is still used in some maps.
+The previous name of the mountain, Sáos, which means safe, is still used in some maps.
 The current common name, though, is Fengari or Fenghári, which means moon.

 According to a local legend, anyone who stands at the top of the mountain during the night of a full moon will see something that they wish for coming true.

 History

 During classical antiquity, this mountain was very useful for sailors' navigation, due to its relative height and prominence.
 In legend, Poseidon watched the Trojan War from the peak.

 Access to the summit

-The easiest way to access the summit of Fengari is via the northern side of the mountain, from the village of Therma.
-Near the summit, the path becomes extremely rocky, and rocks marked by red spray paint to help keep hikers on track.
+The easiest way to access the Fengari summit is via the northern side of the mountain, from the village of Therma.
+Near the summit, the path becomes extremely rocky, and rocks are marked by red spray paint to help keep hikers on track.
 During the summer, this area can contain considerable cloud and mist.
 On clear days, though, the view from this area includes a large part of the northern Aegean Sea and stretches from the Troad in the East to Mount Athos in the West.